We have information you must know before you buy the Spectra.

 The Kia Spectra proves that interiors can be stylish and user friendly without being expensive.
 Its cabin features an organic design that's pleasant to look at.
 It feels like a compact, but doesn't feel cheap.
 Everything is easy to operate with no awkward or annoying traits.

 Large expanses of textured materials give the Spectra's dash a quality look.
-The same large expanses make for fewer seams and joints that inevitably will come to squeak as they work against each other, and this, plus good sound deadening, promises quiet times for people riding in the Spectra, a promise the car delivers.
+The same large expanses make for fewer seams and joints that inevitably will come to squeak as they work against each other, and this, plus good sound deadening, promises quiet times for people riding in the Spectra.
 Even over rough pavement, only the sounds of tires against road penetrate the cabin.
 The look is quality, too, with a dark color over a lighter shade, giving the cabin an open feeling while minimizing reflected dash-top glare in the windshield.
 Door panels are finished with textured plastic panels and soft fabric insets that add to the openness.
 Splashes of metal-finish trim, including aluminum-trimmed pedals, brighten the interiors of the SX sedan and Spectra5.

 The instruments, large, round speedometer and tachometer and smaller fuel and water temperature gauges, fill a deep-set pod easily viewed through the four-spoke steering wheel.
 The rim of the steering wheel is thick and easy to grip.
-The optional cruise control is managed by a multi-function stalk fixed to the wheel between the left spokes.

 The radio sits high in the center stack, below two large adjustable vents separated by an intuitively positioned hazard warning button, above which are positioned two smallish screens with digital clock and seatbelt warning displays.
 Stereo controls are easy to read and use, save for the tuning function, a large rocker switch that scrolls at a fixed, agonizingly slow rate up or down through the frequencies.